princengoc/spyfall/math.md

 ##  Aside: Pinker's lemma

 I was looking for a cheap bound on some measure of power or accuracy of our likelihood ratio test and the KL divergence $D(P || Q)$, which is our "expected likelihood ratio".
-GPT4 helpfully suggested the following lemma that connects (hypothesis test accuracy) to $d_{TV}(P,Q)$:
+GPT4 helpfully suggested the following lemma that connects (hypothesis test accuracy) to $d_{TV}(P,Q)$.
+(Sadly this was written by GPT, so I was denied the opportunity to discover this cute result myself).

 **Proposition.**
 In the simple hypothesis‐testing problem